 At Essex we are actively engaged in debates about the meaning of justice in the UK and beyond.
 Our Human Rights Centre is a recognised international leader.
 Through our work with the United Nations, governments, human rights organisations and corporations all over the world, we bring a global outlook to our teaching.

 You have the opportunity to further your interests in history and human rights by studying a wide-range of topics and specialisms, including colonialism, inequality, culture, identity, citizenship and multiculturalism.
-Our Department of History has developed a strong research and teaching profile, with the majority of our research rated as ‘world leading’ or ‘internationally excellent’ (REF 2014).
-We also have strong links with the Essex Record Office, one of the best county record offices in the UK.
+We have strong links with the Essex Record Office, one of the best county record offices in the UK.
 Our students love us too - we're top 30 for overall student satisfaction for History in the National Student Survey 2021.

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.